kalekdev/uni/semester-1/nus-1/notes.typ

 $
 Where $theta$ is the angle between the magnetic field lines and the the direction of the current.

+Two straight, parallel, current-carrying wires *attract* each other if their currents are in *the same* direction, and *repel* if their currents are in *opposite* directions.
+This force can be calculated using Ampere's Force Law, a combination of the Biot-Savart Law and Lorentz Force Law.

 TODO:
 - principle of how analog ammeters work